 If you are convicted of statutory rape you will not necessarily be counted on the sex offender registry.
 However, a judge can mandate that you register at their discretion.
 They would only do this if the details of the offense and the specific case warrants that designation.

 A lewd act is any behavior that is sexual in nature.
 If your sexual encounter is with a minor who is under the age of 14, then the charges you face could fall under the Lewd Act Section of the Penal code, 288(a).

 A lewd act can mean one of many things.
 For example, it could be touching a child inappropriately through clothing or on bare skin.
 It can also be if you got the child to touch themselves or someone else in a sexual or provocative way.
 To be a criminal offense, the touching must be on purpose, and you must have done it for sexual arousal of some kind, whether it be for yourself or the minor.
 Again, a minor cannot consent to these acts, so that can not be a defense.

 Since the victim is under the age of 14, the state considers this a felony, and the penalties can be much more severe than if you are charged under the statutory rape law.
 Along with jail time and fines, you can also get a strike on your criminal record.
 Since California has the three strikes law, subsequent convictions can mean even more jail time and higher fines.
 Not only that, but you will be mandated to register as a sex offender.
 Lewd acts with a minor is a serious crime and carries serious consequences.

 Defending a charge of statutory rape or lewd acts with a minor can be incredibly difficult.
-You need the services of a knowledgeable and experienced attorney who can fight for your rights and for the best outcome possible.
+You need the services of a knowledgeable and experienced sex crime attorney who can fight for your rights and for the best outcome possible.
 If you have been charged with having sexual intercourse with someone who is a minor, contact Lamano Law today at 510-842-0750 to talk about how we can help.